MFA Fine Art

 In the second year, first semester of the MFA, students submit a written submission which represents an aspect of their research interests.

 In the second semester of this year, a Professional Development module is designed to assist students to mediate their work from writing a press release to giving a performative lecture.
 The course finishes with a major practice project and a public exhibition of the graduating MFA Fine Art.
 These graduate exhibitions are accompanied by a publication and have taken place in a variety of significant cultural venues in Dublin city centre over the years as well as on the NCAD campus itself: the RHA gallery, the Hugh Lane gallery, the Douglas Hyde gallery and Frawleys former department store.
-The current External Examiner for the MFA programme is David Mabb, the programme leader of the MFA Fine Art, Goldsmiths College, University of London.
+The current external examiner is the artist Adam Chodzko https://www.adamchodzko.com/

 The MFA is widely recognized as a mark of professional achievement within the artworld and related industries.
 Our graduates have gone on to build careers as artists, gallerists, curators, writers, lecturers, studio founders and leaders of artist run initiatives.
 Some have gone on to pursue practice based PhDs.
 The course has a large body of alumni who are active within the field of contemporary art and the wider culture.